 Examples of the ideas shared include:

-- “If there was an overriding theme it was we believe in the power of feedback… turned into continuous improvement.” - Jon
+“If there was an overriding theme, it was we believe in the power of feedback… in achieving continuous improvement.” - Jon

-- “I believe in trusting people to make decisions.
-Not by consensus but by transparency.
-We decide who the right person is to make a decision, we give them as much input as we can and then we let them make the decision – and most importantly be accountable for the consequences of that decision.
+“I believe in trusting people to make decisions, not by consensus but by transparency.
+We decide who the right person is to make a decision, give them as much input as we can, and then let them make the decision – and most importantly, be accountable for the consequences of that decision.
 Consult widely but make decisions and live with them.” - Didier

-- “We are there to help our customers solve real problems - i.e., we’re not just administering a survey, we’re helping them create their ideal culture” - Rod
+“We are here to help our customers solve real problems - i.e., we’re not just administering a survey, we’re helping them create their ideal culture” - Rod

-Together, our founders identified core themes, questioned each other’s ideas to ensure they were getting to the heart of what mattered, and then iterated on the process.
+Our founders identified core themes, questioned each other’s ideas to ensure they got to the heart of what mattered, and then iterated on the process.
 They cut out generic, pay-to-play material along with statements that didn’t resonate or wouldn’t likely drive behavior.
-Values are the foundation of culture, and they need to be unpacked with intention.
-In that vein, it’s important to note that our three original Values weren’t immediately solidified after that late night session.
+Values are the foundation of culture and must be unpacked with intention.
+In that vein, it’s important to note that our three original values weren’t immediately solidified after that late night session.

 Culture Amp’s company values

-In fact, it took many months of testing them in practice to hone the wording down to the simple, direct statements they are now:
+It took many months of testing them in practice to hone the wording down our values down to the simple, direct statements they are now:

-Having the courage to be vulnerable, learning faster through feedback, and trusting people to make decisions are the foundation for how we work, and they are serving us well.
+Having the courage to be vulnerable, learning faster through feedback, and trusting people to make decisions are the foundation for how we work, and they are serving us well – even years later.

 So, how did we get here?

-The premise of identifying values is like the story of finding the bear in the stone: they’re already there, you just need to take the time to uncover them.
-It’s not about coming up with abstract, aspirational values that you’ll then impose on your company.
+The premise of identifying values is like the story of finding the bear in the stone: they’re already there.
+You just need to take the time to uncover them.
+It’s not about creating abstract, aspirational values you’ll impose on your company.
 It’s about identifying what matters most to your company through behaviors like how your teams talk and act, how learning and growth are fostered, and what criteria you use to define success and failure.

-- Looking back at the moments where you were most proud of the work you or your team did, why exactly do you feel that way?
+Looking back at the moments when you were most proud of the work you or your team did, why exactly do you feel that way?
 On the flip side, what makes you most frustrated or angry?

-- When you think about other organization or leaders you truly admire, what is it that makes you feel that way?
+When you think about other organizations or leaders you truly admire, what is it that makes you feel that way?